ipfs/camp/SCI-FI_FAIR/README.md

 ---

-Q: My demo can unattended before/after the Fair, is that possible?
+Q: My demo can be presented unattended before/after the Fair, is that possible?

 A: Great!
 Please note this in your rider form (above) and we'll do our best to make it run throughout the event